Disassembly & Assembly of heads.

 The rest of this section of the article, before getting into the cylinders, O-rings, etc., is devoted to the problems with the case threads.

 BE SURE YOU UNDERSTAND THIS!: ALL oil for the valve guides, rockers, pushrod tips, and some oil for the camshaft, ETC., comes from the high pressure OIL GALLERY (think of a gallery as an internal pipe or cast-in pipe).
 The gallery is supplied from the oil pump and oil filter.
 The gallery supplies oil to the "top end" via two very small holes located in the engine case, each is located at the TWO TOP CYLINDER STUDS AREA of the engine case.
 To repair pulled threads, where a stud has pulled out of the engine case or is close to it, it MUST be done properly, as there is a lot of torque on those studs when tightening the head nuts.
 You MUST ensure that the oil passages continue to be functional.
 Note that the path of the oil to the cylinder head is along the two upper studs themselves!
 I recommend the OIL passages at the top studs be plugged during any machining work.
 You could use candle wax ....remove it when done.
 A typical repair will have you using a special guide to allow precision drilling & tapping threads & installing a special extra-long Helicoil at the top stud area.
 Rags should be stuffed into the ~4 inch hole where the cylinder fits.
 Grease the DRILL & same for the TAP, to grab chips during the repair process.

 If you are not doing the repair with the HPD tools or a borrowed tool:

 The standard fix for pulled threads is to use a Helicoil drill & Helicoil tap & tool that comes in a Helicoil kit.
 The thread that you are going to make in the case is 12 x 1.5.
 The Helicoil is then inserted into that 12 x 1.5 thread.
-The Helicoil has the same pitch (1.5), but is then the stock 10 mm where the stud screws-in.
+The Helicoil has the same pitch (1.5), but after installing it, the result is the stock 10 mm where the stud screws-in.